top of page

 Along with these programs for game and digital art, I have a background in traditional art.
 I have learned to work with a variety of styles and have a solid understanding of art essentials such as figure drawing, color theory, lighting, and shape language.
 My artwork has been shown in over 30 exhibitions.

-I enjoy working in this field and I will always try my best to make a valuable contribution with my artistic skills to the places I work.
+I enjoy working in this field and I will always try my best to make a valuable contribution with my artistic and technical skills to the places I work.
 Thank you for your time.